-A live volcano, massive forests and awesome wildlife attract visitors from around the globe to explore the Pacific Northwest.
-Experience Seattle from above from the iconic Space Needle, hike in the majestic foothills of Mount Rainier, catch all of the action at a Seattle Mariners game, or simply set out on a drive in your RV or motorhome rental to witness the evergreen lakes that earned the city its nickname.
-An RV rental is the perfect way to explore Seattle and other attractions in Washington.
+Experience Seattle from above the iconic Space Needle, hike in the wonderful foothills of Mount Rainier, paddle along Puget Sound, catch all the action at a Seattle Mariners game, or simply set out on a drive in your motorhome to witness the evergreen lakes that earned its nickname “The Emerald City”.

 Kerry Park offers fantastic views of downtown Seattle, and over the bay.
 If you visit the lookout on a clear day, you will be able to see Mount Rainier in the distance.
 If you are looking for a postcard-worthy photograph of Seattle, this is where you will find it.